Coat of arms of Chiapas

 The Coat of Arms of the Free and Sovereign State Chiapas was granted to the city of San Cristóbal de las Casas.
 The Coat of Arms of Chiapas is the heraldic emblem representative of the state of Chiapas, which was originally given in 1535 by Charles I of Spain to the "Very Royal and Very Insignia City of San Cristóbal de los Llanos de Chiapa", which was later made official as a coat of arms at the state level.
-According to the decree for its preservation and dissemination, it represents this entity and is part of the history, customs and values of the Chiapas people.1 Chiapas, along with Campeche, Guanajuato, Veracruz, Durango, Tabasco and Zacatecas, are the only states in Mexico that still retain the design of a Spanish crown in their state symbols.
+According to the decree for its preservation and dissemination, it represents this entity and is part of the history, customs and values of the Chiapas people.
+Chiapas retained the design of a Spanish crown in their state symbols until 2025.
+In December 2025, the Congress of Chiapas approved a new coat of arms, which took effect on 1 January 2026.